singh1114/pythonprogramming/_posts/2020-11-05-creating-python-logo-using-python-😍.md

 ## Defining the data structure for the shape

 We will define the data structure with color change information in a dictionary.
-This will contain the information about the colors that we are going to use to print the character color logo.
+This will contain information about the colors that we are going to use to print the character color logo.

 ```python
 final_dict = {